camilne9/election_analytics_blog/posts/narrative.md

 ![AZ demographics](../figures/media_narrative_figures/az_demog.png) ![AZ margin](../figures/media_narrative_figures/az_margin.png)

-In these maps, we can see qualitatively what we saw above in the plot for Arizona for the change in the Democratic margin vs the percent of the population of the county that is Hispanic: **there is no strong** trend.
+In these maps, we can see qualitatively what we saw above in the plot for Arizona for the change in the Democratic margin vs the percent of the population of the county that is Hispanic: **there is no strong trend**.
 If we look at the counties with larger Hispanic percentages (darker purple) we do not see a trend in the change shown in the following map.
 Therefore, **Arizona data opposes the media narrative that Hispanic voters were pivotal**.

 ## Florida